-The Action and Limit Levels can be referred to Table 2.8 of this Report.
+- The Action and Limit Levels can be referred to Table 2.8 of this Report.

-2. The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works.
-General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
-Detailed meteorological conditions can be referred to Table
+The key marine works activities of the Project during monitoring included filling, seawall construction and ground improvement works, together with runway, concourse and associated works - General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
+Detailed meteorological conditions can be referred to Table 2.11 of this Report and corresponding Monthly EM&A Reports.

-3. 2.11 of this Report and corresponding Monthly EM&A Reports.
-QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement
+4. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement